-Best Buy offers a credit card (in partnership with Citibank) that allows you to pile up extra points in its existing My Best Buy rewards program OR get special financing on larger purchases.
+Best Buy offers a credit card (in partnership with Citi) that allows you to pile up extra points in its existing My Best Buy rewards program OR get special financing on larger purchases.
 Is it worth adding to your wallet?

 First: How the My Best Buy Program Works

-In our view, it would be very hard to justify paying a $59 annual fee for that card unless you have bad credit and find that this is the only unsecured (no collateral required) Visa that you can be accepted for.
+In our view, it would be very hard to justify paying a $59 annual fee for the Best Buy Visa Gold unless you have bad credit and find that this is the only unsecured (no collateral required) Visa that you can be accepted for.

 Instant Approval & Immediate Use

 You may be instantly approved when you apply for a Best Buy credit card.
 If you do get an instant approval, you can shop today with your account even before you have the actual card in your hands.

 Even better, you’ll earn a total of 5 points per dollar (10%) on purchases you make with the card at Best Buy on the day you are approved.
 That means you could earn your first $5 rewards certificate by spending just $50 on that day.

 For Best Buy purchases of $299 or more, you can choose to forgo reward points and instead get special 0% financing.
 In that case, you’d pay no interest on your purchases for at least 6 months, but possibly longer depending on the size of your purchase.

 However, a warning: the 0% financing offer you receive is usually “deferred financing” that requires you to pay off the complete balance within the specified period of time.
 If you don’t pay every last penny of the purchase within the 6 months (or whatever term you’re given), you’ll have to pay interest on the full purchase price, backdated to the day you made the purchase.
 In essence, if you don’t pay every penny on time, it’s like the 0% financing never existed and you get all the interest piled on at one time.